-It’s no secret that underpaid workers are undervalued and underappreciated.
+It’s no secret that underpaid workers feel undervalued and underappreciated.
 That is why so many of them choose to work for free, rather than fight their underpaying employers.
-But if you’re tired of the way your employer treats you, then it might be time to take some action.
+However, if you’re tired of the way your employer treats you, then it might be time to take some action.
 This blog post will discuss 4 things that underpaid employees can do to receive what they deserve from their company.

 Ask for a raise